power of the page: artist books as agents of change

 Curator Marianne McGrath says “The themes and subject matter explored in Power of the Page is timely.
 The combination of art, creative craftsmanship and the book format create a unique platform for these issues.
 I am excited to share this work with the community.”

-The exhibition includes selections from artists from the Bay Area and beyond, including Ginger Burrell, Julie Chen, Casey Gardner, Diane Jacobs, Lisa Koken, Susan Laudermilk, Mary Marsh, Camden Richards, Clarissa Sligh, Michelle Willson and Linda Vallejo.
+The exhibition includes selections from artists from the Bay Area and beyond, including Ginger Burrell, Julie Chen, Casey Gardner, Diane Jacobs, Lisa Kokin, Susan Laudermilk, Mary Marsh, Camden Richards, Clarissa Sligh, Michelle Willson and Linda Vallejo.

 © 2019 MKM Art Consulting, LLC.
 All rights reserved.